andyhebear/mogregis3d/ mogregis3d/Readme.txt

 data from within an 3D application.
 In short, you can generate spatially accurate 3D geometry from GIS data layers while maintaining connectivity to the GIS data sources.

-This project borrows the osgGis desgin but adapted to C# and using Mogre for 3D visualization.
+This project borrows the osgGis design but adapted to C# and using Mogre for 3D visualization.

 -------------------------------------